 - Religious Studies

-The following Original Endorsements, coupled with the secondary education major, may be competed as majors at Mount Mercy (see pgs.
-101-103 for more information): Art-Education, Biology-Education, Business-Education, English-Language Arts, History, Mathematics-Education, Music-Education, Social Science-American Government, Social Science-American History, Social Science-Education, Social Science-Psychology, Social Science-Sociology, Social Science-World History, Speech Communication-Theatre.
+The following Original Endorsements, coupled with the secondary education major, may be competed as majors at Mount Mercy: Art-Education, Biology-Education, Business-Education, English-Language Arts, History, Mathematics-Education, Music-Education, Social Science-American Government, Social Science-American History, Social Science-Education, Social Science-Psychology, Social Science-Sociology, and Social Science-World History.

 Mount Mercy is organized into eight departments: